This icon () tells you which link takes you to the new site.

-After the end of the tax year, we calculate your yearly entitlement based on your actual income for the year.
-If you underestimated your income, you may end up having to pay us back.
-If you overestimated your income, you may receive a refund of the extra entitlement.
+After the end of the tax year, we work out how much WfFTC you're entitled to based on your actual income for the year.
+If you underestimated you may end up having to pay us back.
+If you overestimated you may receive a refund of the extra entitlement.

-You could choose to receive Working for Families Tax Credits as an annual lump sum payment if:
+You could choose to receive WfFTC as a lump sum payment if:

-You can change between weekly fortnightly and a lump sum at any time during the year.
-You may wish to do this for budgeting reasons or because you have changes in your family or income.
-You can update your information in myIR, or by calling us on 0800 227 773.
+You can change between weekly, fortnightly and lump sum payment options at any time during the year.
+You may want to do this for budgeting reasons, or because you have changes in your family or income.
+You can update your information in myIR.

-- Within four weeks after we receive your application we will send you a notice of entitlement which shows you how much you will receive and the date of your first payment.
+Within four weeks we'll send you a notice of entitlement which shows you how much you'll receive and the date of your first payment.

-- In April, after the end of the tax year (31 March) we will send you a change of circumstances letter to confirm your family details.
+In April, after the end of the tax year (31 March), we'll send you a change of circumstances letter to confirm your family details.